drblallo/rlc/docs/tutorial.md

 ```

 You will see that it prints the actions to be executed in a game, this include the shuffling of the deck.
-You can visualize what is happeing with
+You can visualize what is happening with

 ```
 rlc-random black_jack.rl -o game.log
 rlc-action black_jack.rl game.log -pp
 ```

-You will be able to visualize the evolution of the deck while it is being suffled, and then see which action the player will take.
+You will be able to visualize the evolution of the deck while it is being shuffled, and then see which action the player will take.

 Now that we have visualized a random game, we can start learning!
-Tou can run `rlc-learn` to do so:
+You can run `rlc-learn` to do so:
 ```bash
 rlc-learn black_jack.rl |& tee log.txt
 ```